Skip to main content

 Test your implementation

-You should of course always test properly your implementation to make sure everything is working.
+You should, of course, always test your implementation properly to ensure everything is working correctly.

 Release app